When We Are Closed

 For other general medical advice you can always contact the NHS 111 service if you urgently need medical help or advice but it is not a life threatening situation.

 Access to urgent care outside of GP hours is now provided by the '111' NHS service.
 Dial 111 from a telephone to access this service.
-You may receive telephone advice or be directed to the out of hours GP service operated by Nottingham Emergency Medical Services.
+You may receive telephone advice or be directed to the out of hours GP service operated by NEMS Community Benefit Services Ltd Out of Hours service.

 Further details about the 111 Service can be found here.